How to Unblock a Shower Drain Without Chemicals

 - A cloth or rag

-Clean the shower drain If you can, and then use a small brush or toothbrush to get rid of the hairs or any other obstruction from the drain’s edges.
-Be sure to wear rubber gloves if necessary.
+Get rid of the shower drain cover If you can, and then use an e-brush or small toothbrush to scrub all hair and other particles the drain’s edges.
+Make sure to wear rubber gloves when you need to.

 Put one cup baking soda in the sink followed by a cup white vinegar.
-It is best to protect with a rag or cloth.
-Cover the drain immediately using a cloth or a rag to ensure that the reaction doesn’t explode into chaos!
+Cover with a rag or cloth.
+Cover the drain immediately with a clean cloth or a rag to ensure that the reaction doesn’t fizz into chaos!

 Step 4: Wait

-Take about 30 minutes while the mixture performs its magic.
-There should be a sound of fizzing and bubbling, which means it’s working!
+You should wait for around 30 minutes while the mixture works its magic.
+It should sound like there is a fizz and bubbling – this means it’s working!

 Method 2: Wire Hanger